-Carolinians Making an Effort for In-dependence in the Matter of Hay, Grain and Live Btock.
+Carolinians Making an Effort for Independence in the Matter of Hay, Grain and Live Stock.

-COLUMBIA, S. C -The 25th Fair of the Agricultural and Mechanical Association s now drawing big crowds to South arolina's capital.
+COLUMBIA, S. C -The 25th Fair of the Agricultural and Mechanical Association is now drawing big crowds to South 'arolina's capital.

-The exh bit of field crops is in point f number and quality of the exhibits qual to that of last year and consists of bewildering array of cotton, corp, sweet po'atoes, wheat, ca's and other grains.
-The hay shown is especially good, inlica ing that more interest is being taken n this crop, and that farmers do not intend hereafter to send so much money out of the State for this necessary article. some splendid bales are shown by L. D. shids, of Columbia, he having three process," making look as if at was fresbly more
+The exh bit of field crops is in point of number and quality of the exhibits qual to that of last year and consists of bewildering array of cotton, corn, sweet po'atoes, wheat, ca's and other grains.
+The hay shown is especially good, inlica ing that more interest is being taken in this crop, and that farmers do not intend hereafter to send so much money out of the State for this necessary article.
+Some splendid bales are shown by L. D. Childs, of Columbia, he having cured hem efter the "green process," making he hay look as if it was freshly mowed grass.

-Several counties have special exhibits.
+Several courties have special exhibits.
 The most extensive in this line is Lexington which has two shows directly op posite to each other, representing different parts of the county.
-The one reresenting the 'Congaree section" of the county, is very fine.
-The entrance is through an arch made of bales of hay, fodder and peas, the pillars being bales of cotton, hay and peas.
+The one reresenting the 'Congarce section" of the county, is very fine.
+The entrance is hrough an arch made of bales of hay, fodder and peas, the pillars being bales of cotton, hay and peas.
 Around the base are vegetables of large and fine varicties, all grown in the county.
 Hung around the pillars are specimens of shuck and bark horse collars and door mats.

 Two splendid specimens of tobacco grown in the county are also in the display.
-The other portion of the exhibits consists of specimens of field crops, wines, pickles, etc., one hundred and fifty varieties of woods, and excellent samples of tanned sheep and deer bides.
+The other portion of the exhibits consists of specimens of field crops, wines, pickles, etc., one hundred and fifty varieties of woods, and excellent samples of tanned sheep and deer hides.
 An old Revolutionary round table, captured from Cornwallis, is also an interesting feature.
-Samples of plaids and ginghams, of the Lexington Manufacturing Company, are also shown.
+Samples of plaids and ginghams, of the Lexington Manufacstation has tried turing Company, are also shown.

 The other exhibit from the county si equally complete as to the display of cotton and field crops and native woods.
-The display of dritting and ticking, manufactured at the Red Bank Mills, is extensive.
+Sixty-five bushels.
+The display of drilling and ticking, manufactured at the Red Bank Mills, is

-consis ing of handiwo:k of the convales
+THE ASYLUM EXHIBIT, consis ing of handiwo:k of the convales cent patients, is very gool, and in some bushel, yielding instances superior.
+There are specimens and two-thirds of needlework, mats, table cloths, veses,

-cent patients, is very good, and in some instances superior.
-There are specimens of needlework, mats, table cloths, veses, is used largely as a dainty food by the specimen boils are fa tened on the cor common people.
-The average yield is ners of the frame.
-It is a very c'ever about forty-five bushels or 1350 pounds idea and well executed.
-There is also a to the farmers and stock raisers of Sou h Carolina.
+The stock and poultry exhibits are by by separating the hulls from the kernels far the most complete, and are a credit and expressing the oil from the latter to the farmers and stock raisers of Sou h Carolina.